Constraining Dark Energy With Stacked Concave Lenses

-Rather than dividing the foreground space into different subregions, we resample LDP groups that are formed by LDPs close in space to decrease the mask impact.
+Rather than dividing the foreground space into different subregions, we resample LDP groups that are formed by LDPs close in space to decrease the impact of masks\footnote{ Given the total area for W1-4 and the largest radius $\rm{R_{max}}$ in Fig.\ref{fig:1panel-0.45}, the number of groups is estimated by dividing the total area by $\rm{4R^2_{max}}$.
+The mean number of LDPs within a group is derived by dividing the total number of LDPs with the number of groups.
+Then we divide all the LDPs into regularly placed small cells, with each cell containing a few of LDPs.
+The cells are added to the groups one by one.
+Whenever the size of a group in a row reach $\rm{2R_{max}}$, we move to another row.
+If the number of LDPs in a group equals to the mean number, the assignment for this group is terminated.
+This procedure is repeated untill the last cell is assigned to a group.
+In this way, the LDPs are divided into groups with similar numbers, avoiding the fluctuations due to the masking effects. }.
+In this way, the error bar is relatively stable even if the group size is changed for several times.
 To fully capture the covariance matrix, the size of the LDP group is set to be two times larger than the largest radial bin.
 The corresponding normalized covariance matrix is shown in Fig.\ref{fig:cov}.
 Correlations between the neighboring radial bins can be found in the figure.